TedVu/subscription-plus/README.md

 ## To Do

-1. Layout for cards, right now its not responsive which is bad.
+1. Typing to be more strict.

-2. Typing to be more strict.
+2. Validation when inputting data.

 ## Bug list